andRiott7/ignite-reactjs-rocketshoes/README.md

 # ignite-reactjs-rocketshoes
-A React application with shopcart.
+A React application with shopping cart.